Hiwonder-docs/Black-Mecanum-Wheel-Chassis/source/docs/4_Raspberry Pi_formatted.md

 The speed command is sent to the motor control module using the `bus.write_i2c_block_data` function.
 The motor module's I2C address is defined as `ENCODER_MOTOR_MODULE_ADDRESS` = 0x34.

-Here’s an example of how this can be implemented:
+Here's an example of how this can be implemented:

 {lineno-start=25}
 ```python